 ]]>

-🎮 Try our EQ Legends Class Combo Builder — find your perfect 3-class build before beta drops.
+🎮 Try our EQ Legends Class Combo Builder — find your perfect 3-class build before launch.

 What is EverQuest Legends?